hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 It was ICE!
 Icy ice all around me!
 I craned to escape.
 I couldn't.
 This was no way to die!

 In the green cube, I couldn’t move my back legs to scratch the stings I could feel.
 A tick had claimed my earlobe, a fly spat on my eye, and a large dungbeetle lumbered over.
 When I got a good look at him, I chatted him, asking that he please move out of my personal space.
-He stuck his butt in the air, as if to indicate what he was here for.
+He stuck his butt in the air.
 It was rude.

  I could smell the earth again.
 The night had moistened things.
 We were by a river, I realized.
 I could smell the fishbones nearby.
 Ants sampled my body, but mercifully only from the numb parts.
 Decompositions surrounded me.